Audio-Visual World Models: Learning Physically Grounded Multisensory Dynamics: Experiments and Results

+\textbf{Training Configuration.} We initialize AV-CDiT from a pretrained NWM model~\cite{bar2025navigation} fine-tuned on AVW-4k, using a Stable Diffusion~\cite{blattmann2023stable} VAE for visual encoding and a SoundStream~\cite{zeghidour2021soundstream} tokenizer for audio encoding; all experiments are conducted on eight NVIDIA A100 GPUs.
+Full encoder details and training hyperparameters are provided in the supplementary materials.

-For each experimental configuration, we perform prediction and evaluation under two generation modes.
-In the \textbf{fixed-step} generation mode, given a specified temporal offset $\Delta t$, the model directly predicts the outcome at frame $t + \Delta t$.
-We iterate $\Delta t$ over a 16-frame horizon ahead of the current frame.
-In the \textbf{rollout} generation mode, the model performs autoregressive prediction, where each generated frame is recursively used as input to produce the subsequent frame until reaching frame $t+16$.
+\textbf{Inference Mode.} For each experimental configuration, we use \textbf{fixed-step} generation mode for the main evaluation.
+Given a temporal offset $\Delta t$, the model directly predicts the target frame at $t+\Delta t$; we sweep $\Delta t$ over a 16-frame horizon.
+In addition, we conduct supplementary experiments with \textbf{rollout} generation, where predictions are made autoregressively by feeding each generated frame back as input until reaching $t+16$.
+Results under the rollout setting are reported in the supplementary materials.
+All experimental results are evaluated for statistical significance using t-tests ($p < 0.05$).

-\textbf{Results.} As shown in Tables~\ref{tab:fixed-step-part1} and~\ref{tab:rollout-part1}, the three-stage training strategy effectively enables the model to maintain strong generative performance across both visual and auditory modalities.

-After the first stage, the model’s visual generation quality improves substantially.
-After the second stage, the model develops the ability to reasoning on auditory modality and generate plausible auditory outputs.
-After the third stage, the model not only retains the modality-specific knowledge learned in the previous stages-thus avoiding catastrophic forgetting-but also achieves better cross-modal alignment and joint representation learning, leading to further improvements in generation quality, particularly in the auditory modality.